 General Casimir Pulaski, west entrance, Philadelphia Museum of Art

 A Polish nobleman, Pulaski came to the United States in July 1777 to aid the cause of the emerging Republic.
-Commissioned a brigadier general, he was given command over all the cavalry in the American forces and served in the battles of Germantown, Haddonfield and Charleston, among others, before being fatally wounded at Savannah.
-He died of his wounds and was buried at sea, at age 31.
-His swashbuckling statue by Sidney Waugh (another Monuments Man) was installed in the Garden of Heroes — a collection of bronze statues of Revolutionary War figures on the west side of the Art Museum — in 1947.
+Commissioned a brigadier general, he was given command over all the cavalry in the American forces and served in the battles of Germantown, Haddonfield and Charleston, among others, before being fatally wounded at Savannah. after he died of his wounds, he was buried at sea, at age 31.
+This swashbuckling statue by Sidney Waugh (another Monuments Man) was installed in the Garden of Heroes — a collection of bronze statues of Revolutionary War figures on the west side of the Art Museum — in 1947.
 An inscription reads: “Despairing of liberty in his native land he volunteered his services to the American Patriots.”

 All Wars Memorial to Colored Soldiers and Sailors, Logan Square

 This memorial was first proposed by state legislator Samuel Beecher Hart, captain of the “Gray Invincibles,” the last so-called “colored” unit of the Pennsylvania Militia.
 After its proposed placement on the Parkway was met with opposition, it was instead erected in 1934 in an obscure corner of West Fairmount Park.
 Sculptor J. Otto Schweizer topped the monument with a bronze “torch of life” surrounded by four eagles; the central figure at the front represents Justice, holding symbols for honor and reward.
 She’s surrounded by sculptures, modeled after real-life veterans, of black officers and enlisted men.
 In 1994, after years of work by the Committee to Restore and Relocate the All Wars Memorial, it was moved to the Parkway.